COVID-19 Response Whistler Olympic Park

 Tickets & Passes

 - Season Pass holders will continue to access the Park by having their pass scanned at the gates upon entry.
-Passes will be automatically activated for use from our projected opening day of November 27, 2020 (weather dependent).
+Passes are activated for use as of November 21, 2020.

 - If you are a first-time Season Pass holder, please email Guest Services 48 hours in advance of your first visit with a high-res portrait photo (JPEG) for your pass.
 Our team will activate your pass, and it will be available for collection at the gate on arrival.